 - Overall, CVA has had 11 Olympians, taking home 3 gold, 3 silver, and 1 bronze medals.
-Graduates also include 28 national team members, 72 national titiles, 10 X-Games competitiors, 6 times "Best Big Mountain Snowboarder of the Year", and 22 NCAA and USCSA All-Americans.
+Graduates also include 28 national team members, 72 national titles, 10 X-Games competitors, 6 times "Best Big Mountain Snowboarder of the Year", and 22 NCAA and USCSA All-Americans.
 These statistics span all of the disciplines offered at CVA.

 - The Athletic department is a pivotal aspect of the co-curricular experience at CVA.
 It provides students with the opportunity to compete around the world, but also helps teach life skills about goal setting, teamwork, time management, and commitment.

 CVA prides itself in offering one of the most qualified coaching staffs in the country.
 The staff includes former national team, collegiate, and X-games coaches.
 Many of CVA’s coaches attended CVA when they were younger, and have experience competing in World Cups, World Championships, Nor-Ams, NCAA Championships, and many other levels across all programs.
 CVA coaches have extensive experience traveling with athletes across the world.
 They are a source of both guidance and mentorship in the time spent competing and training, teaching student-athletes the lessons of life on and off of the hill.